wyattclarke/place-for-family/content/CPS/logic-of-cps.md

 One must also choose between changing the quantity or quality of these programs.
 Quantity is set by voters in the long run so changing it is a matter of political advocacy.[^1] Changing the quality of programs normally requires working in them, innovating, and doing the job better than somebody else would do it.

 ![_config.yml](/images/child_welfare_roles.jpg)

 ---

+*I'd love to hear feedback about this post in particular.
+Am I wrong?
+How?*

+---